SanskarDahiya/Thingspeak1/README.md

-To upload data to thingspeak
+To upload data to thingspeak:
-  we have a funcion putdata() which take atleast 3 arguments but able to take as many arguments you gave.
+  We have a funcion putdata() which take atleast 3 arguments but able to take as many arguments you gave.
   1st argument is write api key
   2nd argument is total number of varioius fields rest are the data corresponding to each field